oatlog/oatlog/doc/report/main.typ

 know of that has incorporated e-graphs, but it has done so in the weaker form of acyclic e-graphs (aegraphs) due to performance problems of full e-graphs.

-Our thesis aims to contribute to faster e-graphs for EqSat, which would speed up many applications and bring EqSat for general-purpose compilers closer to being feasible.

-Recent developments @eqlog @egglog @relationalematching have unified e-graphs with datalog, unlocking incremental rule matching and bringing an order of magnitude speedup.
-The insight is that an e-graph engine is very similar to a relational database, with its ruleset being a schema and a set of queries that insert tuples representing e-nodes until reaching a fixed point.
+== Datalog and relational databases

+Datalog is a declarative logic programming language that reasons bottom-up in an architecture very similar to a relational database.
+Recent developments @eqlog @egglog @relationalematching have shown that adding indices to e-graph pattern-matching creates a very similar relational structure, to the point that e-graphs may be best thought of as datalog extended with a unification operation.
+This allows EqSat to leverage algorithms from datalog, in particular what is called a semi-naive join which is similar to using database triggers rather than running queries against the entire database.
+Incremental rule matching, together with indices and simple query planning, has brought an order of magnitude speedup to the recent e-graph engine egglog @egglog when compared to its predecessor egg
+@egg.

-Relational databases are a mature technology with rich theory and a wide breadth of implementations, providing many techniques that could be transferred to e-graphs.
+Relational databases are a mature technology with rich theory and a wide breadth of implementations, providing many techniques that could be transferred to e-graphs beyond those already incorporated into egg.
 At the same time, e-graphs have unique requirements and have been understood as databases only recently.
-We believe the immaturity of e-graphs in this domain leaves significant improvements on the table.

-We aim to implement an e-graph engine with performance improving upon the state of the art, exploring techniques such as join implementation and query planning in addition to e-graph-specific rule preprocessing.
-We will combine this with general performance engineering in terms of leveraging code generation with compile-time ruleset specialization and optimizing, in particular indices and insertions, for memory locality and instruction-level parallelism.
+This background is what motivated us to look at datalog-like e-graph implementation for this master's thesis.

+== Oatlog

+Our work introduces oatlog, a rewrite engine compatible with the egglog language @egglog.
+Like egglog, it can be seen as a datalog engine with support for unification.
+Unlike egglog, it compiles rules ahead-of-time (aot$#h(2pt)approx#h(2pt)$oat) which allows query planning and index selection to be optimized globally.

+Currently, as of the midpoint report, oatlog is slower than egglog and does not implement quite a few of egglog's features.
+Addressing this is our priority for the remainder of our master's thesis work.

+== This report

+TODO overview of upcoming sections

 #figure(